solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/enrich_access_logs/_index.md

 {{< /tab >}}
 {{< /tabs >}}

-Let's test that the configuration was correctly picked up by Gloo by executing the following command:
+Let's test that the configuration was correctly picked up by Gloo Edge by executing the following command:

 ```shell
 curl $(glooctl proxy url)/get | jq